Conrad Grebel University College

 Waterloo, ON, Canada N2L 3G6

 Director Paul Heidebrecht is shown here visiting with Helen Epp at an Incubator showcase event at the Waterloo branch of Kindred Credit Union.
-As innovative trailblazers for peace, Helen and her late husband Frank are the inspiration for the Epp Peace Incubator.
+As innovative trailblazers for peace, the Epp Family inspired the Grebel Peace Incubator.
 Read the message from the director.

 7 affiliate organizations have been co-located in the Kindred Credit Union Centre for Peace Advancement

 We provide an inspiring and flexible work environment for our core collaborators, as well as access to researchers, students, and community engagement opportunities.

 Project Ploughshares works with churches, governments, and civil society in Canada and abroad to advance policies and actions to prevent war and armed violence.